 Where healthy shame triggers our conscience (our innate moral sense), unhealthy shame triggers our inner critic (which often masquerades as our conscience).

 When first recognizing the part that shame has played in their lives, many are amazed at — and sobered by — how influential that part has been— and what a gift it has been, in some ways.
-It is as if a lost continent of themselves has surfaced.
+It is as if a lost province of themselves has surfaced.
 Shame kept in the dark keeps us in the dark.

 Shame may be not only our most hidden or submerged emotion, but it may be the one we shun the most.
 I recall a poll that asked what one was most afraid of.
 Dying didn’t top the list, but speaking in public did (speaking in public stripped of all clothing was not one of the items to consider).
 The fear of speaking in public is a fear of being shamed in public.
 Our aversion to directly feeling and staying with our shame is highlighted by our commonly describing our experience of it as mortifying.